bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ## Preprocessors: sass, scss

-Now that you have learned about different animation effects, let\'s explore the topic of preprocessors which can make the process of creating them easier.
+Now that you have learned about different animation effects, let&apos;s explore the topic of preprocessors which can make the process of creating them easier.
 CSS preprocesses are special compilers used to create a CSS file that can be referenced by an HTML document.
 They are generally used to reduce the amount of CSS you need to write and allow you to re-use values across multiple rules.
 This will make re-using animations and effects much easier.
-And because preprocessors are an extension of CSS they\'ll help not just in animation but any CSS code.
+And because preprocessors are an extension of CSS they&apos;ll help not just in animation but any CSS code.
-Let\'s learn a little more about them.
+Let&apos;s learn a little more about them.

 Preprocessors provide audit functionality on top of the CSS features already present.
 Some of the features of preprocessors include the